 Cyanotype, is a brilliant photographic printing process from the 19th century.
-Also known as shadowgraphs or blue prints, this simple process produces prints that are cyan blue.
+Also known as shadowgraphs or blue prints, this simple process produces prints that are cyan blue and one of a kind.

-Without any photographic knowledge, or the need for a darkroom, it is possible to create beautiful images with the cyanotype process.
+You will not need prior photographic knowledge, or require a darkroom.
 Images can be printed on a range of surfaces including fine art papers, silk and cloth.
-Cyanotypes can be used to create fine art prints, books, handmade cards and wall hangings.
-Cyanotype prints are archival and will last for many decades.
+Craft fine art prints, books, handmade cards and wall hangings.
+These works of art can be displayed in the home or gifted to loved ones.
+The best part is Cyanotype prints are archival and will last for many decades – a time capsule of your creativity.

 The trainer is Raimond de Weerdt, a practising Photo-Media artist specializing in digital technologies and 19th century photographic practises.
 Raimond has taught photography for over 15 years at Charles Sturt University and at Southern Cross University.
 His classes are informative and a lot of fun.
 Raimond’s work can be found at www.artofblue.net.